 They also work to support your business on Google by taking up more search spots in your local suburb/town.

 If you can tie up 2 or 3 spots on the first page of Google with your website and some directory listings, you get more coverage than your competition.

 Web directories can also support your website’s Google position.
 You want your website to rank as close to the top as possible, but to do this, Google needs to believe you are important enough in your local market for them to push you to the top.

 Web directories can support your website’s local Google search ranking, as long as the contact and business information you add to web directories is consistent.
 Avoid using a region like Nambucca Valley in one directory and Nambucca Heads in another and use the same phone number, not a mobile in one and landline in another.

 Web Directory Checklist

 - Make sure each time you list your local address it is the same.
 Don’t use a PO Box on one directory and a physical address on another.

-- Keep your street address the same on all directories and try not to abbreviate.
+- Keep your street address the same on all directories.

-- Keep the phone number the same on all directories.
-Choose a mobile or landline and stick to that one for all directories.
+- Keep the phone number the same in all directories.
+Choose a mobile or landline and stick to that one.